 Train BJJ Consistently

-The frequency with which white belts train Brazilian jiu-jitsu is critical in advancing to blue belt.
+The frequency with which white belts train Brazilian jiu-jitsu is critical in advancing to blue belts.
 Because you will level up your jiu-jitsu, the more you show up on the mat, the closer you will be promoted to the next colored belt.

 Concentrate on the Fundamentals

-Concentrating on Brazilian jiu-jitsu fundamentals will help you quickly move from the white to the belt.
+Concentrating on Brazilian jiu-jitsu fundamentals will help you quickly move from the white to the blue belt.
 This is because Learning BJJ Fundamentals is among the basic requirements to get promoted to the next rank.

 Do Many Sparring Rounds